phetdam/c-npy-demo/README.rst

 one function that centers and scales to unit variance a ``numpy.ndarray`` that is implemented with only one line of ``numpy``\ -enabled Python code.
 It is the "benchmark" for the C extension module ``npapibench.cimpl``, which implements a near-identical function by using the NumPy C API.
-The other C extensions are part of the ``npapibench.functimer`` subpackage, which provides a callable API for timing the execution of a function with optional arguments in a `timeit`__\ -like fashion [#]_.
+The other C extension modules are part of the ``npapibench.functimer`` subpackage, which provides a callable API for timing the execution of a function with optional arguments in a `timeit`__\ -like fashion [#]_.

 On installation, ``setuptools`` will also create an entry point titled ``npapibench`` [#]_ to access the benchmarking code.
 Just typing the name